Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 “Yes.”

 Ferd gnawed on a finger as he considered that.
-The stories and songs said that long, long ago---many hands of grand-sires ago—the tribes had sent warbands of their best men, led by a Given-Man, to Give their strength to weaker friends in war, and in hunting and raiding.
+The stories and songs said that long, long ago - many hands of grand-sires ago—the tribes had sent warbands of their best men, led by a Given-Man, to Give their strength to weaker friends in war, and in hunting and raiding.

 “That would mean I would be away fighting for *years* maybe!”